velodrome-finance/contracts/SPECIFICATION.md

 The VotingEscrow contracts allow users to escrow their VELO tokens in an veVELO NFT.
 The (ERC-721 compliant) NFT has a balance which represents the voting weight of the escrowed tokens, which decays linearly over time.
 Tokens can be locked for a maximum of four years. veVELO NFT vote weights can be used to vote for pools, which in turn determines the proportion of weekly emissions that go to each pool.
 VotingEscrow's clock mode is timestamps (see EIP-6372).

 There are three states that veVELO NFTs can be in: `NORMAL`, `LOCKED`, `MANAGED`. `NORMAL` NFTs are the NFTs that users are familiar with. `Managed` NFTs are a new type of NFT (see below).
 When a user deposits a normal NFT into a managed NFT, it becomes a `LOCKED` NFT. `NORMAL` NFTs are not restricted in functionality whereas `LOCKED` NFTs have extremely restricted functionality and `MANAGED` NFTs have limited functionality.
+Managed NFT deposits and withdrawals are handled by `Voter`.

 Standard Operations:
 All of these operations require ownership of the underlying NFT or tokens being escrowed.